-- "President or representative" means the University President, or a person(s) who has been delegated to speak and act with the authority of the President in the matter at hand. - "Principal place of employment" means the campus location or other University site specified on the faculty member's standard employment contract. - "Semester" means fall or spring semester (unless a different semester is specified). - "Specialized Faculty" are faculty in non-tenured and non-tenure earning positions as specified in Article 9.10, along with Specialist, Computer Research; Specialist, Music; and Childcare Specialist. - "Supervisor" means an individual identified by the President or representative as having immediate administrative authority over faculty members. - "SUS" or "State University System" means the system of institutions and agencies within the jurisdiction of the Board of Governors. - "UFF" means the United Faculty of Florida. - "UFF Chapter" means the Florida State University chapter of the UFF, and notification to the UFF Chapter means notification to the President of the UFF Chapter or designated representative. - "UFF Grievance Chair" means the chair of the Grievance Committee of the UFF Chapter. - "Unit" means a recognized administrative or organizational entity of the University. - "Unit Head" for the purpose of grievance processing is the dean or comparable-level administrator, as appropriate, over the unit in which the grievant is employed. - "University" means the Florida State University acting through the Board of Trustees, the President or its staff. - "Year" means a period of twelve (12) consecutive months.
+- "President or representative" means the University President, or a person(s) who has been delegated to speak and act with the authority of the President in the matter at hand. - "Principal place of employment" means the campus location or other University site specified on the faculty member's standard employment contract. - "Semester" means fall or spring semester (unless a different semester is specified). - "Specialized Faculty" are faculty in non-tenured and non-tenure earning positions as specified in Article 9.10, along with Specialist, Computer Research; Specialist, Music; and Childcare Specialist. - "Supervisor" means an individual identified by the President or representative as having immediate administrative authority over faculty members. - "SUS" or "State University System" means the system of institutions and agencies within the jurisdiction of the Board of Governors.

+"UFF" means the United Faculty of Florida.

+"UFF Chapter" means the Florida State University chapter of the UFF, and notification to the UFF Chapter means notification to the President of the UFF Chapter or designated representative.

+"UFF Grievance Chair" means the chair of the Grievance Committee of the UFF Chapter.

+"Unit" means a recognized administrative or organizational entity of the University.